-On a market for consumer durables, brand manufacturer A, which is the market leader with a market share of 35%, sells its product to final consumers through a selective distribution system.
-There are several criteria for admission to the system: the shop must employ trained staff and provide pre-sales services, there must be a specialised area in the shop devoted to the sales of the product and similar hi-tech products, and the shop is required to sell a wide range of models of the supplier and to display them in an attractive manner.
-Moreover, the number of admissible retailers in the systemis directly limited through the establishment of a maximum number of retailers per number of inhabitants in each province or urban area.
-Manufacturer A has 6 competitors in that market.
-Brand manufacturers B, C and D are its largest competitors with market shares of respectively 25%, 15% and 10%, whilst other manufacturers have smaller market shares.
+On a market for consumer durables, brand manufacturer A, which is the market leader with a market share of 35%, sells its product to consumers through a selective distribution system.
+There are several criteria for admission to the system: the shop must employ trained staff and provide pre-sales services; there must be a specialised area in the shop devoted to the sales of the product and similar hi-tech products; and the shop is required to sell a wide range of models of the supplier and to display them in an attractive manner.
+Moreover, the number of admissible retailers in the system is directly limited through the establishment of a maximum number of retailers per number of inhabitants in each province or urban area.
+Manufacturer A has six competitors in that market.
+Brand manufacturers B, C and D are its largest competitors with market shares of 25%, 15% and 10% respectively, whilst other manufacturers have smaller market shares.
 A is the only manufacturer that uses selective distribution.
 The selective distributors of brand A always handle a few competing brands.
 However, competing brands are also widely sold in shops which are not members of manufacturer A's selective distribution system.
 There are various channels of distribution: for instance, brands B and C are sold in most of A's selected shops, but also in other shops providing a high quality service, and in hypermarkets.
 Brand D is mainly sold in high service shops.
 Technology is evolving quite rapidly in this market, and the main suppliers maintain a strong quality image for their products through advertising.

-On this market, the coverage ratio of selective distribution is 35%.
-Inter-brand competition is not directly affected by the selective distribution system of A. Intra- brand competition for brand A may be reduced, but consumers have access to low service/low price retailers for brands B and C, which have a comparable quality image to brand A. Moreover, access to high service retailers for other brands is not foreclosed, since there is no limitation on the capacity of selected distributors to sell competing brands, and the quantitative limitation on the number of distributors for brand A leaves other high service retailers free to distribute competing brands.
-In this case, in view of the service requirements and the efficiencies that these are likely to provide and the limited effect on intra-brand competition, the conditions of Article 101(3) are likely to be fulfilled.
+In this market, the coverage ratio of selective distribution is 35%.
+Inter-brand competition is not directly affected by the selective distribution system of A. Intra- brand competition for brand A may be reduced, but consumers have access to low service/low price retailers for brands B and C, which have a quality image comparable to brand A. Moreover, access to high service retailers for other brands is not foreclosed, since there is no limitation on the capacity of selected distributors to sell competing brands and the quantitative limitation on the number of distributors for brand A leaves other high service retailers free to distribute competing brands.
+In this case, in view of the service requirements and the efficiencies that these are likely to generate and the limited effect on intra-brand competition, the conditions of Article 101(3) of the Treaty are likely to be fulfilled.

-Example of selective distribution with cumulative effects
+The following is an example of selective distribution with cumulative effects: